thms0x/grap-coloring-is-np-hard/Template/main.typ

 #proof[
 To show that the problem is in NP, our verifier $M$ takes the Graph $G(V,E)$ and our color mapping $c$ as input and checks in $O(n^2)$ if $c$ is a satisfying mapping. \
 $M$ does this by accepting if the two connected vertices $u,v in V$ of every edge $e in E$ have 2 distinct colors.
-It is easy to show that the verifier only takes max. $n^2$ steps for verifing that $c$ is a satisfying mapping.
+It is easy to show that the verifier only takes max. $n^2$ steps for verifying that $c$ is a satisfying mapping.
 In a graph G with n vertices, each vertex can be connected to max n-1 other vertices.
 The result is a complete graph.
 Please note, that in graph coloring, we ignore edges $e = (v,v) in E$ where $v in V$ (loops).
 Now the verifier iterates over n vertices and for each vertex checks n-1 adjacent vertices for distinct coloring.
 In other words, the verifier checks $n dot (n-1)$ edges $e in E$.
 If an edge (v,u) was checked for distinct coloring, the two vertices do not have to be checked again in the reverse direction in another iteration.
 In other words, we can half the number of edges that need to be checked.